Zero-Shot Multi-Animal Tracking in the Wild

-To enable a truly zero-shot approach, we propose an adaptive thresholding method based on K-Means clustering the detection scores.
-This method automatically assigns detections to "True Positives" or "False Positives" (\autoref{fig:dist_fig}) by identifying two clusters.
-Elements of the cluster with lower mean score are considered to be false positives while the reminder is assigned as true positives.
-The adaptive threshold is the sum of the weighted centroids of the two clusters.
-While this approach assumes a bimodal score distribution, an assumption that does not always hold in practice, it delivers robust results in our experiments.
-Because our model relies primarily on detections for track initialization and lacks semantic class understanding, we prioritize high precision over recall.
-To account for this, we add a static offset to the adaptive threshold which is kept constant for all experiments.
+We address this by proposing an adaptive thresholding method based on K-Means clustering of the per-sequence detection scores.
+The scores are partitioned into two clusters, with the lower-scoring cluster treated as false positives and the higher-scoring cluster as true positives.
+The threshold is then set to the decision boundary between the two clusters.
+This connects to classical adaptive thresholding \cite{otsu_threshold_1979}, applied here to per-sequence zero-shot detection scores.
+Since our model relies on detections primarily for track initialization and lacks semantic class understanding, false positive detections are particularly harmful.
+We therefore add a small static offset $\delta$ to the adaptive threshold to favor high precision; $\delta$ is fixed across all datasets and sequences.